franko/gsl-shell/doc/user-manual/intro.rst

 and then we can use the function :func:`matrix.solve` as above and we will obtain a complex matrix that solve the linear system.

 Please note that above we have used the function :func:`matrix.cnew` to create a new complex matrix.
-The reason is that we need to inform GSL Shell in advance if we want a real or a complex matrix.
+The reason is that we need to inform GSL Shell in advance if we want a complex matrix.

 In general GSL Shell tries to ensure that all the common matrix operations are handle to transparently handle real or complex matrices.